oroinc/documentation/commerce/dev_guide/front_ui/theming/index.rst

 Out-of-the-box OroCommerce Themes
 ---------------------------------

-Out-of-the-box the OroCommerce application comes with three predefined Storefront themes: blank, default and custom.
+Out-of-the-box, the OroCommerce application comes with three predefined storefront themes: blank, default and custom.

 * **The blank theme** is a simple theme aimed at providing the base for future decorations.
 * **The default theme** is a fully featured theme that extends the blank theme and provides the complete look and feel for the OroCommerce storefront UI out-of-the-box.